Practice Dimension and Scope

 - A former chief appellate attorney in the Southern District of New York

-WSGR's team also includes current and former senior officials at major regulatory and judicial bodies in the areas of governance, securities laws, stock exchange rules, compliance, and corporate best practices, including:
+WSGR's team also includes current and former senior officials at major regulatory and judiciary bodies in the areas of governance, securities laws, stock exchange rules, compliance, and corporate best practices, including: